Gold continues to rise in price in Azerbaijan

 Trend:

-Prices for precious metals in Azerbaijan continue on July 26 the rise, which started on July 23, according to the data published by the country’s Central Bank.
+Prices for precious metals in Azerbaijan changed over to decline on July 27, according to the data published by the country’s Central Bank.

 |